Expansionism: United States

+Donald Trump, the incumbent president of the United States, has stated in the lead-up to his second inauguration proposed plans and ideas that would expand the United States' political influence and territory.
+The last territory acquired by the United States came in 1947 with the Mariana, Caroline and Marshall Islands.
 In December 2024, Trump stated a further proposal for the United States to purchase Greenland from Denmark, describing ownership and control of the island as "an absolute necessity" for national security purposes.
 This builds upon a prior offer from Trump to buy Greenland during his first term, which the Danish Realm refused, causing him to cancel his August 2019 visit to Denmark.
+In 2024, Trump demanded that Panama return control of the Panama Canal to the United States due to 'excessive rates' being charged for American passage.
+If the United States were to take control of the Panama Canal, it would mark the first time the United States controlled Panamanian territory since the United States invasion of Panama.

 On January 7, 2025, Trump's son Donald Trump Jr. visited Greenland's capital city Nuuk alongside Charlie Kirk to hand out MAGA hats.
-At a press conference the following day, Trump refused to rule out military or economic force order to take over Greenland or the Panama Canal.
-However, he did rule out military force in taking over Canada.
+At a press conference the following day, Trump refused to rule out military or economic force order to take over Greenland or the Panama Canal; however, he ruled out military force in taking over Canada.
 On January 14, the Nelk Boys also visited Nuuk, handing out dollar bills to locals.
 On January 16, the CEOs of major Danish companies Novo Nordisk, Vestas and Carlsberg among others were assembled for a crisis meeting in the Ministry of State to discuss the situation.
 On the subsequent day, former chief executive Friis Arne Petersen in the Danish Ministry of Foreign Affairs described the situation as "historically unheard of", while Noa Redington, special adviser to former prime minister Helle Thorning-Schmidt, compared the international pressure on Denmark that during the 2005 Jyllands-Posten Muhammad cartoons controversy.
 Political commentator Henrik Qvortrup stated on the 17th that a mention of Greenland during Trump's inaugural address on January 20 would confirm Trump's seriousness, definitely making the situation the biggest international crisis for Denmark since World War II.

-In 2024, Trump demanded that Panama return control of the Panama Canal to the United States due to 'excessive rates' being charged for American passage.
-If the United States were to take control of the Panama Canal, it would mark the first time the United States controlled Panamanian territory since the United States invasion of Panama.